devopsulting/delete-snapshots-on-ami-deregister/README.md

 # delete-orphan-snapshots
-This repository provide Terraform and Lambda Python code to delete orphan snapshots, whose corresponding EBS volumes are destroyed.
+This repository provide Terraform and Lambda Python code to delete orphan snapshots, whose corresponding EBS volumes are no longer available.